enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 FS1 isfemale face FS2 is male face OS1 is object in condition 1 and OS2 is object in condition2
 	![[photo_2022-07-06_15-03-48.jpg]]

+#unclear  Really take the time to go through that again.
 What's the save in the constrast Image
 	LC of the contrasts weights c and the Betas. cT.B
 Why do we need contrasts image